-From ex-govie to a smart and spacious family home in Watson.
+Knock down rebuild: ex-govie to spacious family home

-The kitchen is often said to be the heart of a home, and for James and Karen’s newly built house, this is only half of the story.
+The kitchen is often said to be the heart of a home, for James and Karen’s new knock down rebuild, this is only half of the story.

-‘The original house sat on one corner of the block, leaving an unmanageable paddock-like garden out the back.
-There was one small living space and no escape for anyone.’
+‘’The original house sat on one corner of the block, leaving an unmanageable paddock-like garden out the back.
+There was one small living space and no escape for anyone.’’
 James reflects.

-Brendan and his architect, Rob, sat down with the couple and mapped out how the home was going to be used — rather than what rooms were required.
+Brendan and his architect, Rob, sat down with the couple and mapped out how the home was going to be used.
+Rather than what rooms were required.

-The final designs were far from what James and Karen had pictured in their head, but they were delighted with this.
-‘After all, that’s one of the reasons you go to the experts.’
+The final designs were far from what James and Karen had pictured in their head, but they were delighted with this. ‘’After all, that’s one of the reasons you go to the experts.’’

-‘Instead of a parent’s retreat, there’s a teenage retreat.
-This means that we can claim the rest of the house.’
+‘’Instead of a parent’s retreat, there’s a teenage retreat.
+This means that we can claim the rest of the house.’’
 James explains.

-‘Karen and I spend more time together, when before we’d be retreating to separate rooms to read, cook, or watch tv.’
+‘’Karen and I spend more time together, when before we’d be retreating to separate rooms to read, cook, or watch tv.’’

 As a tech guy, there’s a couple of features that you probably wouldn’t notice entering James’ home.
 But these are some of the features he’s particularly happy about.
 Using smart technology and building techniques, the new house uses far less power, but remains more comfortable in summer and winter.
 There’s more appliances in the kitchen, one of James’ favourite spaces.
 But you wouldn’t notice them as they’re integrated into the cabinetry or neatly tucked away in a generous butlers pantry.